Guided Walking for Solos at Whitby

 Cleveland Way and Ravenscar Coast

-Easier Walk: From Beast Cliff the Cleveland Way leads us to Ravenscar.
-Following the sweep of the coastline, either along the seashore or along the cliff-top, we reach the old fishing village of Robin Hood’s Bay.
-6.5 miles (10.5 km) with 1,100 feet (340m) of ascent.
+The walk in a nutshell: Follow the spectacular coastal section of the Cleveland Way to Ravenscar.
+Following the sweep of the coastline, either along the seashore or along the cliff-top, we'll continue to the old fishing village of Robin Hood’s Bay.

-Medium Walk: From Hayburn Wyke we walk through a nature reserve to Beast Cliff and Ravenscar, and on to Robin Hood’s Bay via seashore or cliff-top paths.
-8.5 miles (13.5 km) with 1,700 feet (520m) of ascent.
+The walk in a nutshell: Follow the coastal path from Hayburn Wyke through a nature reserve to Beast Cliff and Ravenscar, then on to Robin Hood’s Bay via seashore or cliff-top paths.

 Discover the North York Moors